marchaem/GO/README.md

 # GO
-Tutorial to launch the Go language and write a simple Hello World Program :
+Tutorial to launch the Go language and write a simple Hello World Program.
+For the full Golang tutorial , go and try the learngo.go file which contains all its funtionalities.

 # On Windows 10 :